-Table 2-1 HCVS Remote Manual Actions
+Table 2-1, HCVS Remote Manual Actions

-Part 2: Boundary Conditions for Wetwell Vent 4.
-Breach the rupture disk by manually opening an argon cylinder valve and an additional valve (one of which will be normally locked closed).
-Manual hand wheels for valves at the argon bottle and at the piping at the argon bottle station.
-Not required during SA event.
-Only required if performing early venting for FLEX. b 0 5.
-Close argon cylinder valves.
-Manual hand wheels for valves at the argon bottle and at the piping at the argon bottle station.
-Not required during SA event.
-Only required if performing early venting for FLEX. pe Venting 6.
-Place PC-MO-233 ISOLATION OVERRIDE to OVERRIDE.
-MCR Key PA2235 Panel P2 ardened Pi 7.
-Place PC-AO-237 ISOLATION OVERRIDE to OVERRIDE.
-MCR Key PA2235 Panel P2 Prepare H 8.
-Open torus inlet outboard isolation valve PC-AO- 237AV.
+6. Open torus inlet outboard isolation valve PC-AO-237AV.
 MCR Vertical Board H This valve is normally closed, and fails-closed on loss of air or electricity.
-Controlled from ROS panel, as well.
-9. Open torus inlet inboard isolation valve PC-MO- 233MV.
-MCR Vertical Board H This valve is normally closed.
-Controlled from ROS panel, as well.
-10 .
-Open torus HPV valve PC- AO-32.
-MCR Key PA2235 Panel P2 PC-AO-32 is the venting valve.
+Open torus inlet inboard isolation valve PC-MO- MCR Vertical Board H from ROS panel, as well.
+This valve is normally closed.
+233MV.
+8. Open torus HCVS valve PC-AO-32.
+MCR Key PA2235 Panel P2 AO-32 is the venting valve.
 This valve is normally closed, and fails-closed on loss of air and electricity.
-Controlled from ROS panel, as well.
-24 hours actions 11 .
-Connect FLEX DG (480 VAC) to emergency connection of the UPS system.
-ROS / UPS Prior to depletion of the HCVS dedicated power supply (the UPS battery), actions will be required to connect back-up sources at a time greater than 24 hours.
-Post-2 12 .
-Switch UPS power from 125 VDC battery to bypass source.
-ROS / UPS Prior to depletion of the HCVS dedicated power supply (the

-Part 2: Boundary Conditions for Wetwell Vent · · · · · · · · · · · · · · · · · · · UPS battery), actions will be required to connect back-up sources at a time greater than 24 hours.
-13. Connect nitrogen bottles to pre-installed connections.
-ROS / Control Building Prior to depletion of the pneumatic sources, actions will be required to connect back-up sources at a time greater than 24 hours.
-14. Replenish pneumatics with replaceable nitrogen bottles to pre-installed connections.
-ROS / Control Building N2 bottles will be located in an area accessible to operators (by ROS).
-Prior to depletion of the pneumatic sources, actions will be required to connect back-up sources at a time greater than 24 hours.
+Controlled (by 4-way solenoid) from ROS panel, as well. i control 9.
+Activate Argon purging.
+MCR This action is not necessary to open the HCVS vent path, but is necessary toward the end of a venting cycle.
+Hydroger 10.
+Deactivate Argon purging.
+MCR This action is not necessary to open the HCVS vent path, but is necessary after the end of a venting cycle.
+11. Connect FLEX DG to emergency connection of the UPS system.
+CB UPS in Control Building Corridor Prior to depletion of the HCVS dedicated power supply (the UPS battery), actions will be required to connect back-up sources at a time greater than 24 hours. t-24 hours actions 12.
+Switch UPS power from 120 VDC battery to bypass source.
+CB UPS in Control Building Corridor Prior to depletion of the HCVS dedicated power supply (the UPS battery), actions will be required to connect back-up sources at a time greater than 24 hours.
+Post 13.
+Replenish pneumatics with replaceable nitrogen bottles to pre-installed connections.
+Mechanical ROS N2 bottles will be located in an area accessible to operators (by ROS).
+Nitrogen bottles will be pre- connected at the Mechanical ROS.
+Prior to depletion of the pneumatic sources, actions will be required to connect back-up sources at a time greater than 24